 When it comes to driving sales, B2B business owners and marketers focus on lead generation first.
-While content isn’t usually a mechanized way to close a sale in B2B, it plays the most important role of generating leads for the business.
+While content isn’t usually a mechanized way to close a sale in B2B, it plays the most important role in generating leads for the business.

 When it comes to measuring the success of your B2B content, you’ll want to focus on lead generation and conversions through web forms.

-While marketing automation tools are the most common for lead generation tracking, there are some other tools you can use to focus in on one aspect of your content.
+While marketing automation tools are the most common for lead generation tracking, there are some other tools you can use to focus on one aspect of your content.
 Some of my favorites are below.

 Mention is great for tracking two aspects of lead generation – it will show you the people talking about your brand (and the ones sharing your content), and identify the people and audiences talking about the problem that your brand solves.

 From a lead generation perspective, this is information is Gold, and is often the best place to start.
-You’ll want to find not only your web audience, but the members of your audience who are already talking about the problems that your solution solves.
+You’ll want to find not only your web audience but the members of your audience who are already talking about the problems that your solution solves.

 This tool focuses on the in-house amplification of your content through social media.
 Here you’ll be able to take a deeper dive into social media audiences, and see exactly what social media posts are performing best for conversions and driving leads.

-If you choose, this tool will also take you through a deeper dive into how social media helps to drive leads for your business by showing you the best times, places and media types to post on your social feeds for optimal success.
+If you choose, this tool will also take you through a deeper dive into how social media helps to drive leads for your business by showing you the best times, places, and media types to post on your social feeds for optimal success.

 Moz is an online marketing tool that helps you track several different aspects of your content’s performance, as well as other aspects of your digital marketing strategy.